descope/descope-java/README.md

 ```

-You can manage your project's settings and configurations by exporting your
+You can manage your project's settings and configurations by exporting your project's environment.
-project's environment.
-You can also import previously exported data into
-the same project or a different one.

 ```java
 // Exports the current state of the project